 Typical entry requirements

-A*AA grade A levels or equivalent from the following: Biology, Chemistry, Geology, Maths or Physics.
+A*AA grade A levels or an equivalent standard in other qualifications approved by the University from the following: Biology, Chemistry, Geology, Maths or Physics.

-You can find a list of equivalent qualifications on the Entry Requirements page.
+You can find a list of an equivalent standard in other qualifications approved by the University on the Entry Requirements page.

 For details of our English Language requirements please see here